Geography Contact Information

 Daniel G. Gavin, professor (biogeography, paleoecology, climate change).
 BA, 1992, Dartmouth College; MS, 1997, PhD, 2000, Washington (Seattle).
 (2006)

-Leigh Johnson, assistant professor (political ecology, development, economic geography).
+Leigh Johnson, associate professor (political ecology, development, economic geography).
 BA, 2003, Columbia; PhD, 2011, California, Berkeley.
 (2016)

-Nicholas P. Kohler, senior instructor (geographic information systems, cartography, human-environmental relations).
+Nicholas P. Kohler, associate teaching professor (geographic information systems, cartography, human-environmental relations).
 BA, 1989, Princeton; MA, 1997, PhD, 2005, Oregon.
 (2006)

-Melissa Lucash, assistant professor (forest ecology,climate change, wildfire, spatial modeling,landscape ecology).
+Melissa Lucash, assistant research professor (forest ecology, climate change, wildfire, spatial modeling, landscape ecology).
 BS,1993, MS, 1996, PhD 2005, Syracuse.
 (2020) See Environmental Studies

-Leslie McLees, senior instructor/ug director (urban geography, urban agriculture, Africa); undergraduate advisor.
-BS, 1999, Washington State; MA, 2004, Hawaii, PhD, 2012, Oregon.
+Leslie McLees, associate teaching professor; undergraduate advisor (urban geography, urban agriculture, Africa).
+BS, 1999, Washington State; MA, 2004, University of Hawaii, PhD, 2012, University of Oregon.
 (2014)

 Laura Pulido, professor (critical ethnic studies, environmental justice, Chicano studies).
 See Indigenous, Race, and Ethnic Studies.